A2C-SMCP/tfsm/README.md

         self.kittens_rescued = 0

         # Initialize the state machine
-        self.machine = Machine(model=self, states=NarcolepticSuperhero.states, initial='asleep')
+        self.machine = Machine(model = self, states = NarcolepticSuperhero.states, initial = 'asleep')

-        # Add some transitions.
+        # Add some tfsm.
 We could also define these using a static list of
         # dictionaries, as we did with states above, and then pass the list to
-        # the Machine initializer as the transitions= argument.
+        # the Machine initializer as the tfsm= argument.

         # At some point, every superhero must rise and shine.
-        self.machine.add_transition(trigger='wake_up', source='asleep', dest='hanging out')
+        self.machine.add_transition(trigger = 'wake_up', source = 'asleep', dest = 'hanging out')

         # Superheroes need to keep in shape.
         self.machine.add_transition('work_out', 'hanging out', 'hungry')